-Try to find a captive bred turtle, as wild caught turtles tend to be stressed, dehydrated, and prone to disease as a result of their stress and environment during capture/transport.
+Captive bred turtles are typically healthier than wild caught ones so they are your best options when looking for a pet box turtle.
+Wild box turtles tend to be stressed, dehydrated, and prone to disease as a result of their capture and transport.
 In addition, support of the wild catch/pet trade in box turtles may further threaten their numbers in the wild (and taking in native turtles is illegal in many states).
-An alternate source is shelters or rescue groups.

-A well designed outdoor pen, providing appropriate substrate, humidity, access to water, and protection from predators will work well in appropriate climates (generally speaking, this is probably limited to areas where box turtles are indigenous).
+A well designed outdoor pen, appropriate bedding, humidity, access to water, and protection from predators will work well in climates that your box turtle is native to.

 In fact, most box turtles will only thrive if kept outdoors, for at least part of the year.

 If kept indoors, the utmost care must be taken to provide an appropriately sized enclosure with provisions for heat, humidity, and lighting.
 An indoor set up will require considerable space, good landscaping to include areas of water for your turtle to walk into, a heat source, a basking light, somewhere to hide, and a UVA/UVB lamp.
 A large aquarium or plastic storage container with dirt bedding is typically used to house box turtles indoors.
 A large water dish and hide box should be appropriate for the size of your box turtle and lighting should be provided to maintain appropriate temperatures for your species of box turtle.

 Feeding Box Turtles